Tim196005/CaseStudies/CaseStudy/README.md

 ## Tech Choices

-[Vertx][1] is a mature **Async / Reactive library** with bindings for Java, Kotlin and Groovy and consistently outperforming othet similar libraries in the [TechEmpower Web Framework Benchmarks][2]
+[Vertx][1] is a mature **Async / Reactive library** with bindings for Java, Kotlin and Groovy while consistently outperforming other similar libraries in the [TechEmpower Web Framework Benchmarks][2]

 It is currently ranked **11th** in a list of **142** frameworks (Spring WebFlux is currently ranked **67th**).